msmexplorer/msmexplorer-d3/README.md

 ````
 $> mongod &
-$> ./app.py -p 8000
+$> python app.py -p 8000
 ````

 Now you can fire up your favorite javascript-enabled browser and go to ``localhost:8000`` to see the app in action.

 Use for Analysis
 ----------------
 At the moment, the app is pretty much useless on its own (but it's pretty!).
-However, you can easily generate a JSON representation of your TPTs using the supplied iPython Notebook session in ``public/gen_json_graph.ipynb``.
+However, you can easily generate a JSON representation of your TPTs using the supplied iPython Notebook session in [``public/gen_json_graph.ipynb``](http://nbviewer.ipython.org/github/cxhernandez/msmexplorer-d3/blob/master/public/gen_json_graph.ipynb).

 Once you have a JSON-formatted network file, you can just drag and drop it into the webapp, and have the graph visualization dynamically update.